Are Australian Lottery Tickets Tax Deductible? A Complete Guide

 The ATO is clear: gambling expenses are not deductible.
 This includes all lottery bets.
 Even if you treat gambling as a business, you cannot claim losses.

-The reason is simple.
-If losses were deductible, the tax system would pay people to gamble.
-Someone who lost $5,000 would get a tax break.
-The ATO prevents this.
-It treats all lottery tickets as personal spending.
+The reasoning is straightforward.
+If losses were deductible, the tax system would reward gambling.
+Someone who lost $5,000 would receive a tax break.
+The ATO prevents this by treating all lottery tickets as personal spending.

 Why Charity Lottery Tickets Are Not Donations